-The Source of Our Hope
+The Source of our Hope

-Paul Tournier, in his book A Place for You, describes the experience of living a life in between.
-We all understand what it is to experience in the between: between the time we leave home and arrive at our destination; between the time we leave adolescence and arrive at adulthood; between the time we leave doubt and arrive at faith.
+Secondly the word pilgrim reminds us that we are on a journey, we are traveling towards a better place.
+We are struggling living in what Paul Tournier calls living in the between.
+He writes: “We all understand what it is to experience in the between: between the time we leave home and arrive at our destination; between the time we leave adolescence and arrive at adulthood; between the time we leave doubt and arrive at faith.
 For the Child of God we were created to live in the between.
-It’s like the time when a trapeze artist lets go the bar and hangs in midair, waiting for the sure hands of their partner to grab a hold of and support them: it is a time of danger, of expectation, of uncertainty, of excitement, of extraordinary aliveness.
+It’s like the time when a trapeze artist lets go the bar and hangs in midair, waiting for the sure hands of their partner to grab a hold of and support them: it is a time of danger, of expectation, of uncertainty, of excitement, of extraordinary aliveness.”

 As I read through these Songs of Ascent I am reminded of how appropriate it is to sing them in this time between: between the time we leave the world's environment and arrive in God’s presence; between the time we leave home on Sunday morning and arrive in the company of God's people; between the time we leave the works of the law and are immersed in His grace.
 They are songs of transition, brief hymns that provide courage, support and direction.

 The great danger we face is that in this between time we try to live with two faiths.
 We have the vibrant, and glorious Sunday faith that sets us free from the world.
 A faith that makes eternity alive in us, and fills us with hope and joy.
 And then there is the everyday faith that allows us to barely get through the struggles of Monday through Saturday.
 We use our Sunday faith for the big crises in life and the every other day of the week faith for normal life.